 Patients may also undergo a special laxative preparation with laxatives prescribed by a doctor.
 In case the patient follows a proper diet started four days before the test the laxative preparation is possibly unnecessary.
 The most important is, as we mentioned before, to properly cleanse the small intestine.

-During preparation the patients are allowed to drink plain tea, water, and coffee or apple juice.
+During preparation the patients are allowed to drink plain tea, water and coffee or apple juice and in fact encouraged to at least drink plenty of plain water to help avoid dehydration.
 Milk is prohibited and also the red and purple beverages.
 Food that the patient may eat includes chicken without skin, potatoes, cheese, eggs, light clear soups or fish.
 To be avoided are nuts, vegetables, fruits, cereals, colored beverages, seeds or red Jell-O.

 Patients are also instructed to have nothing to drink or eat until after the procedure.
 Most of the colonoscopies are scheduled for in the morning so the patients can go to sleep without eating or drinking, unless their doctor instructs them otherwise.